Biosafety/Biocontainment Plan Guidance

 Changes and Highlights

-There are resources available to assist entities in development of biosafety/biocontainment plans such as:
+There are resources available to assist entities in the development of biosafety/biocontainment plans such as:

 - “Containment Facilities and Safeguards for Exotic Plant Pathogens and Pests” (Robert P. Kahn and S.B.
-Mathur eds., 1999; copies available upon request at firstname.lastname@example.org or AgSAS@aphis.usda.gov)
+Mathur eds., 1999),

-- “A Practical Guide to Containment: Plant Biosafety in Research Greenhouses” (Dann Adair and Ruth Irwin, 2008).
+- “A Practical Guide to Containment: Plant Biosafety in Research Greenhouses” (Dann Adair and Ruth Irwin, 2008), and

 These resources can be used as guidance to assist in the development of the biosafety/biocontainment plan.
-However, entities may use other biosafety/biocontainment guidelines and regulations when developing and implementing a written plan.
-It should be noted that the Federal Select Agent Program (FSAP) inspects registered entities in accordance with these currently nationally recognized standards.
+However, entities may use other comparable biosafety/biocontainment guidelines when developing and implementing a written plan.
+It should be noted that the Federal Select Agent Program inspects registered entities in accordance with the current versions of these nationally recognized standards.